nishkeni/nishkeni.github.io/_pages/about.md

 Research Interests
 ======

 My broad research interest lies in building Statistical Models and Algorithms which can efficiently perform Inference, Optimization and Learning.
-My key areas of focus are in Robot Motion Planning, Autonomous Control, Probabilistic Decision-Making and Signal Processing.
-Besides these, I actively self-study subjects in Theoretical Surgery & Internal Medicine.
+My key areas of focus are in Robot Motion Planning & Autonomous Control, Probabilistic Decision-Making, Systems Biology and Signal Processing.
+Besides these, I actively self-study subjects in Theoretical Surgery & Internal Medicine (Neurology, Cardiology).
 My prime hobby is _'Thinking'_ and I like to find algorithmic solutions to real-life problems by _'kernelling'_ them into the Mathematical World.

 <br>